rsksmart/RSKIPs/IPs/RSKIP175.md

 #### registerBtcTransfer()

+**ABI Signature**

+        function registerBtcTransfer(bytes btcTxSerialized, int heigth, bytes pmtSerialized, bytes32 derivationArgumentsHash, bytes userRefundAddress, address LBCAddress, bytes LPBtcAddress)

 **Parameters**:
 - *Transaction* rskTx: RSK transaction
 - *byte[]* btcTxSerialized: Serialized Bitcoin transaction
 - *int* height: Block number where the transaction is present
 - *byte[]* pmtSerialized: Serialized partial merkle tree
-- *Sha256Hash* derivationArgumentsHash: A hash created from all the derivation arguments
+- *Sha256Hash* derivationArgumentsHash: A hash created from the derivation arguments
 - *Address* userRefundAddress: User BTC refund address
 - *RskAddress* LBCAddress: Liquidity Bridge Contract address
-- *Address* LPBtcAddress: Liquidity Provider BTC address
+- *Address* LPBtcAddress: Liquidity Provider BTC refund address

 **Flow**:

-- Verifies the transaction hash is part of the merkle tree, and that the transactions was not already processed
+- Performs the same validations the Bridge does in **registerBtcTransaction** to determine if the BTC transaction is legitimate (e.g.: txAlreadyProcessed, confirmations, PMT, etc)

-- Verifies tx is sending funds to address derivated from Federation using the provided derivation arguments (creating a Hash256 from those arguments)
+- Verifies tx is sending funds to address derivated from Federation using the provided derivation arguments and hashing them:

+	`Sha256Hash(derivationArgumentsHash, userRefundAddress, LBCAddress, LPBtcAddress)`

+- Verifies that the derivated address does not exist in BridgeStorage (no entry was created using  the Sha256Hash described above)

 - Verifies provided Liquidity Bridge Contract address actually belongs to a contract
 - Get status calling *transferStatus* method from Liquidity Bridge Contract:
   - If status obtained is **UNKNOWN**, **ALREADY_PROCESSED** or **FAILED_TO_PROCESS**, refund to user is made.
   - If status obtained is **OK**, will check if Locking Cap value is surpassed:
+    - If not surpassed:
-    - If not surpassed, will transfer funds to Liquidity Bridge Contract
+		- will transfer funds to Liquidity Bridge Contract
+		- will save UTXO to derived address
+		- will save UTXO in BridgeStorage (UTXO <-> Sha256Hash(Derivation Arguments))
+		- will mark tx as processed

 	- If surpassed, will refund Liquidity Provider

+#### Limitations
+- Transactions with depth bigger than 4320 will not be processed.
+That is enough depth to be able to search backwards one month worth of blocks.
+If given depth is bigger than the accepted limit, funds will be lost

+- If given transaction is invalid or provided address cannot be calculated from the given derivation arguments, funds will be lost
 #### Flow chart
 ![registerBtcTransfer() flow](RSKIP175/flow-chart-for-rskip.png)